Epoxy vs Polyaspartic Costs: Which Is More Affordable Long-Term?

 Even when professionally installed, epoxy is still a temporary solution.
 You can expect to pay between $5 and $8 per square foot.
 You might get a slight increase in lifespan, but you’ll still need a major recoat or replacement in just three to five years.
 Epoxy is prone to several significant problems, including yellowing in the sun and peeling from hot tires.
 In areas with high humidity, like the Southeast, moisture mitigation is often necessary, costing you an extra $1.50–$3 per square foot.
 Crack repair adds another $1–$3 per square foot.
 These costs quickly add up, and the warranties are usually minimal.

+Falling Short.
 Some companies offer an "Epoxy Hybrid" system, which uses an epoxy base coat with a polyaspartic topcoat, costing around $7–$10 per square foot.
-This aims to improve UV resistance from the topcoat, but the epoxy base remains vulnerable to peeling, bubbling, and moisture issues from below.
+This aims to improve the topcoat's UV resistance, but the epoxy base remains vulnerable to peeling, bubbling, and moisture issues from below.
 The lifespan is only around four to seven years, and it just doesn't perform like a proper polyaspartic system.

 4. Diluted Polyaspartic: The Half-Measure